-The above text is part of the guys’ “21 Day Journey Into Minimalism” (this excerpt is from the “packing party” article), and it’s just one of many pieces that are like a (very well-written, but clarifying) map for anyone interested in considering the minimalist lifestyle.
+The above text is part of the guys' "21 Day Journey Into Minimalism" (this excerpt is from the "packing party" article), and it's just one of many pieces that are like a (very well-written, but clarifying) map for anyone interested in considering the minimalist lifestyle.
 The Minimalists site covers everything from how-to (packing party, donating and selling your stuff, dealing with friends and family), to more spiritual (handling fear, sorting out your beliefs).
-Without pushing the idea on anyone, and using themselves as examples, Ryan and Joshua detail how they moved (literally and mentally) from workaday dudes with tons of stuff, big apartments and six-figure-salaried jobs, to managing their own time and days while sharing a Montana cabin (that's the cabin above).
-They think they’re not the only ones who are ready to move on from their stuff-centered, stressful lives.
+Without pushing the idea on anyone, and using themselves as examples, Ryan and Joshua detail how they moved (literally and mentally) from workaday dudes with tons of stuff, big apartments and six-figure-salaried jobs, to managing their own time and days while sharing a Montana cabin.
+They think they're not the only ones who are ready to move on from their stuff-centered, stressful lives.

 "There's definitely a shift happening," Ryan says.
 "I'm not sure what percentage of the population is interested in minimalism, but we are attracting people who are tired of living for stuff.
 We don't advocate everyone throwing away what they own; it's more about living intentionally.
 We talk about how just because you can afford to buy or afford something, doesn't mean you have to have it," explains Ryan.
 And this last point is something a little bit revolutionary in today's culture of one-click shopping.

 Ryan and Joshua, who have organized, implemented, lived and published their own brand of minimalism, have been friends since fifth grade (Ryan calls Joshua his brother).
-While their move and lifestyle change was personal, they have opened themselves up to the world, and the people have answered back, to the tune of more than 100,000 visitors a month to their site, a bestselling self-published book, TV features and an upcoming “Spring into Minimalism” speaking tour.
-Living in a cabin in the wilderness is a far cry from their old condo life, but simplifying their stuff, diets, exercise plans, and even their holidays means that they are able to concentrate more on the work that drives them.
+While their move and lifestyle change was personal, they have opened themselves up to the world, and the people have answered back, to the tune of more than 100,000 visitors a month to their site, a bestselling self-published book, TV features and a "Spring into Minimalism" speaking tour.
+Living in a cabin in the wilderness is a far cry from their old condo life, but simplifying their stuff, diets, exercise plans, and even their holidays means that they're able to concentrate more on the work that drives them.

 When asked what he misses from his old life, Ryan pauses his heretofore enthusiastic, stream-of-consciousness answers.
-After a long pause, he says, “I can’t think of anything.”
-Eventually he says maybe the convenience factor of grocery store being a bit closer (currently it’s an hour-long drive), but he says that’s offset by the local general store, so it’s not like they are without any local supplies.
+After a long pause, he says, "I can't think of anything."
+Eventually he says maybe the convenience factor of grocery store being a bit closer (currently it's an hour drive), but he says that's offset by the local general store, so it's not like they are without any local supplies.

-The future won’t necessarily be more of the same (Ryan says that 2013 is going to be “dramatically different” from the previous year), though the pair will continue to use their minimalist platform to “set up a minimalist meetup, because every time we go on tour, people want to meet other minimalists, and we’d like to facilitate that.”
-As both men have found that the writing life is for them, they are also continuing to focus on that aspect of their work and figuring out how to pay what they’ve learned forward, by starting a publishing company with — appropriately enough — a fellow minimalist.
+The future won't necessarily be more of the same (Ryan says that 2013 is going to be "dramatically different" from the previous year), though the pair will continue to use their minimalist platform to "set up a minimalist meetup, because every time we go on tour, people want to meet other minimalists, and we"d like to facilitate that."
+As both men have found that the writing life is for them, they are also continuing to focus on that aspect of their work and figuring out how to pay what they've learned forward, by starting a publishing company with — appropriately enough — a fellow minimalist.

 Ryan recognizes that his and Joshua's type of minimalism can't work for everyone (they are both single and sans kids, and recognize that gives them a lot more freedom to make radical life changes), but they have lived it.
 So for anyone who is interested in the same, they are go-to resources on how to have it all, with less.

-Photos: The Minimalists
+Photos courtesy of The Minimalists